Trip Facts

 Along with the remote wilderness experience, the Dhaulagiri Circuit Trek in Nepal also offers cultural encounters with the Magar and Thakali communities as you pass through traditional villages.
 For trekkers with extra time, off-the-beaten-path treks such as the Kanchenjunga Circuit Trek, Makalu Base Camp and Limi Valley Trek. can also be explored.

-Why Choose Nepal Sanctuary Treks for the Dhaulagiri Circuit Trek?
+Why Choose Nepal Sanctuary Treks for Your Dhaulagiri Circuit Trek?

 With over 26 years of experience, Nepal Sanctuary Treks expertly curates unforgettable trekking adventures across Nepal’s most iconic regions, including the world-famous Great Himalayan Trail.
 We specialize in organizing both Great Himalayan Trail treks and diverse trekking styles, including camping treks and teahouse lodge treks, tailored to your preferences and fitness level.